DucManhPhan/DucManhPhan.github.io/_post_preparation/2020-12-06-Some-points-to-remember-when-using-lambda-in-Java.md

 2. Estimate the performance cost of auto boxing

-    What we want to avoid when writing lambda expressions is a mechanism introduced in Java 5 called autoboxing.
+    What we want to avoid when writing lambda expressions is a mechanism introduced in Java 5 called **autoboxing**.

     Auto boxing is a trick used by the compiler to automatically convert a primitive type to an object.